Escape the glamour of the big city for the Ligurian coast. Find out about taking the train from Milan to Cinque Terre-Monterosso.

 Amenities on Trains from Milan to Cinque Terre-Monterosso

-InterCity trains have reserved tickets and specific seat assignments, but they are older, slower trains without the amenities of the AV trains.
+InterCity trains have reserved tickets and specific seat assignments, but they are older and slower trains, without the amenities of the AV trains.
 However, a food and beverage cart will pass through the train from car to car, which sells sandwiches, snacks and non-alcoholic drinks.

 Milan and Cinque Terre-Monterosso Train Stations

-Monterosso al Mare is the largest of the five Cinque Terre towns, and has the biggest train station of the five.
-In addition to the slow trains that run through the Cinque Terre, Monterosso also has service from faster trains coming into the region from places like Milan or Rome.
+Monterosso al Mare is the largest of the five Cinque Terre towns, and of those towns, Monterosso has the biggest train station.
+In addition to the slow trains that run through Cinque Terre, Monterosso also has service from faster trains coming into the region from places like Milan or Rome.
 The station is in the town center, and you can take a local bus or walk to where you need to go from there.

-Levanto station also includes a bar, toilets and a ticket desk.
+Levanto station also includes a bar, bathrooms, and a ticket desk.